write4bhavya/STOCK-PRICE-PREDICTION-MODEL-USING-LSTM/README.md

 # STOCK-PRICE-PREDICTION-MODEL-USING-LSTM
-# 📈 Stock Price Prediction using LSTM and PyTorch (with CUDA Support)

 This project focuses on predicting future stock prices using historical data and technical indicators through an LSTM (Long Short-Term Memory) neural network, implemented using PyTorch.
 The model is trained on normalized, time-sequenced data and optionally leverages GPU acceleration using CUDA for efficient computation.